Kitware/CMake/Help/variable/CMAKE_BUILD_TYPE.rst

 For instance, if ``-DCMAKE_BUILD_TYPE=ReLeAsE`` is specified, then the value of ``CMAKE_BUILD_TYPE`` will be ``ReLeAsE``.

+This variable is initialized by the first :command:`project` or :command:`enable_language` command called in a project when a new build tree is first created.
+A toolchain-specific default is chosen when a language is enabled.

 See :variable:`CMAKE_CONFIGURATION_TYPES` for specifying the configuration with multi-config generators.